Best Practices for Data Management - Services for Research

-Every researcher has their own favorite tools for storing and analyzing data.
-To make your data easy to use it is best to store in a standard and open file format which can be used by various software and remains accessible over time (e.g. CSV, XML).
+Every researcher has their own favorite tools for storing and analysing data.
+To make your data easy to use it is best to store it in a standard and open file format which can be used by various software and remains accessible over time (e.g. CSV, XML).
 These types of data formats are also good candidates for digital preservation of data.

 Be consistent when naming variables and record enough information so the definitions of both variables and their values are clear.
 Follow the practices within your research community for naming variables e.g. using full taxonomic names.
 Many datasets also contain missing or empty data values which should be carefully marked (e.g. NaN) so they are distinguishable from true zeros.

 Metadata is contextual information about the data and its provenance, necessary for interpreting the data.
 Providing metadata enables you, and others interested in extending your work, to return to it later.
 Providing comprehensive metadata according to your discipline's conventions makes your data discoverable and reusable.